autobrr/autobrr.com/docs/filters/skip-duplicates.md

 1. Add a new profile, e.g. "Episodic TV" and do not include Year, Month, and Day, or
 2. Edit the `TV` profile to remove Year, Month, and Day

+Profiles can also match on `Hybrid`, which treats hybrid releases (like hybrid remuxes) as distinct from their non-hybrid counterparts instead of skipping them as duplicates.

 ## Limitations and Recommendations

 The major limitation is that a filter action needs to have completed successfully (marked FILTER_APPROVED)